CaptainViridian/OriginFinancial/origin-financial-web-app/README.md

 Building requires [NPM](https://www.npmjs.com/).

+Before build or testing for the first time, run `npm install` to resolve dependencies.

 ### Building
 To create a production build, run `npm run build` in the root folder.
 The optimized build can be deployed to the web server of preference.
 Deployment will not be covered